-As it turns out there a LOT of different platforms out there that sell self-published books and will actually make sales like iTunes, Barnes&Noble, Kobo, etc…
+As it turns out, there are over 55+ book retailers out there that sell self-published books like iTunes, Barnes&Noble, Kobo, and a whole lot more.

 But formatting a book and submitting it to all the different platforms can be tedious work.

-Thankfully, this is where services like Smashwords and Draft2Digital step in.
-These platforms will take your book and distribute it out to a list of publishing platforms, control the analytics, collect on the royalties and pay you in one lump sum.
+Thankfully, this is where book distribution services like Draft2Digital, PublishDrive, and Smashwords (now part of Draft2Digital) step in.
+These platforms will take your book and distribute it to a list of publishing retailers, control the analytics, collect royalties, and pay you in one lump sum.